| Preface | Technical

 | Operational | Names

-Older locomotives are slowly disappearing from the UK railway scene, and the 30 Class 67s are the only 'modern' diesels with the necessary electrical train supply equipment to work passenger trains.
+Older locomotives are slowly disappearing from the UK railway scene, and the 30 Class 67s were the recent arrival of the Class 68, the only 'modern' diesels with the necessary electrical train supply equipment to work passenger trains.

 Class 67 is a Bo-Bo diesel-electric locomotive with a General Motors / Electro Motive Diesel 12N-710G3B-EC twelve-cylinder (V12) turbocharged 2-stroke engine with a rated power of 3200 HP (nominally 2.5 MW) at 900 rpm driving a GM alternator which powers four GM traction motors, one per axle, and also supplied up to 300 hp for train heating and air-conditioning as required.